||Online communication testing and introduction.

 ||Write a machine learning program using Spark MLlib.

-||Project progress report from each team and feedback 20 minutes report from each team +
+||Project progress report from each team and feedback from instructors.

-||20 minutes report from each team + Q&A + rating.
+||20 minutes report from each team including Q&A + rating.

-||Report, software, and a final presentation from each team.
+||Technical report, software and a final 30 minutes presentation from each team (by all

 The first module explains the whole

 structure of the program and required basic knowledge for the program.
 It briefly goes